pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Asset] Asset/Asset Thumbnail Update messages are now routed to different queue instead of `pimcore_core`. please add option `pimcore_asset_update` to command `bin/console messenger:consume pimcore_core... pimcore_asset_update` to post process assets on update.
   Also run command `bin/console messenger:consume pimcore_core` before the upgrade, so that `AssetUpdateTasksMessage` on the queue gets consumed.
+- [Asset] Added support for Gotenberg adapter (as alternative to LibreOffice) in assets' preview generation.
 - [Events] Event `pimcore.element.note.postAdd` has been removed.
 Use `pimcore.note.postAdd` instead.
 Note: The event type changed from `ElementEvent` to `ModelEvent`.

 ## 10.6.0